How to Export Office 365 Mailbox to PST Using 4 Different Ways

 Free Download Purchase Now

-Note: For the complete step-wise guide to export Outlook 365 Online mailbox to PST format using user and Office 365 admin account, please visit the following url – https://www.systoolsgroup.com/office-365/export/how-it-works.html
+Note: For the complete step-wise guide to exporting Outlook 365 Online mailbox to PST format using Office 365 admin account, please visit the following URL – https://www.systoolsgroup.com/office-365/export/guide.html

 Features Offered By Automated Tool

-• Export emails in PST, EML, and MSG file formats.
+• Export emails in PST, EML, MSG, MBOX, and PDF file formats.

 • Option to Split PST into smaller parts to generate variable size .pst files.